-This picture above is from 1954 and looks like Uncle Frank has taken a break from reading the newspaper.
+The picture above is from 1954 and looks like Uncle Frank has taken a break from reading the newspaper.
 Let me tell you a little about Uncle Frank!
 Such a nice man and just a sweet family guy!
-When we would visit them, he would would serenade me playing the piano without reading sheet music!
+When we would visit them, he would serenade me playing the piano without reading sheet music!
 His fingers would glide over the keys while playing “The Entertainer”.
 I was so impressed and couldn’t hear it too much!
 I was amazed he didn’t need any sheet music!
 It was lovely to watch and I so appreciated his time playing away for me!
 Again, there was that warm-fuzzy feeling that someone cared about me!

 Fast forward many years, Aunt Clare is now 93!
 Uncle Frank has recently passed away.
 It’s sad to lose the people you so care about.
-My cousin Ann is a devoted daughter to her Mom (and was to her Dad as well), taking her to doctors appointments, taking care of the grocery shopping and just enjoying spending time with her mother.
+My cousin Ann is a devoted daughter to her Mom (and was to her Dad as well), taking her to doctor’s appointments, taking care of the grocery shopping, and just enjoying spending time with her mother.
 Aunt Clare is a hoot with such a funny sense of humor.

-Aunt Clare thinks this recipe is from a 1932 cook book by General Foods.
+Aunt Clare thinks this recipe is from a 1932 cookbook by General Foods.
 An oldie but a goodie!

-Aunt Clare’s Fudge ~ Gluten Free of course
+Aunt Clare’s Fudge, Gluten-Free of course